ashdavies/talks/2019-08-26-implementing-the-paging-library/implementing-the-paging-library.md

 - `PageKeyedDataSource` 🔢

-^ Paging provides three different types of data sources by key
+^ The Paging library provides three different types of data sources by key

-^ `PositionalDataSource` is ideal for a fixed-size countable data set
+^ - `PositionalDataSource` is ideal for a fixed-size countable data set

-^ `ItemKeyedDataSource` when items are ordered and can be identified based on their contents
+^ - `ItemKeyedDataSource` when items are ordered and can be identified based on their contents

-^ and `PageKeyedDataSource` to retrieve data by page number, quite common with remote API's
+^ - and `PageKeyedDataSource` to retrieve data by page number, quite common with remote API's

 ---